HenriN315/Portfolio/kelp-proj-HNeblina.md

 I want to join the geographical data of each into one map of the West Coast of the US, focusing on California.
 I will use this to create various heat maps focusing on the increase or decline of the included species by each Sea Otter Census tract.
 As previously mentioned, I would like to see how the presence of otters increases resilience of remaining kelp forests along the West Coast.
 Beyond mapping, I also want to create vizualizations that indicate the scale of biomass loss, namely using line charts, bar charts, and unit charts.

+Although I have not yet found geographic data on sea urchin barrens to use for mapping, the data I currently have is sufficient to tell my story, and I have no doubt that I can find urchin data over the course of this project.

 ## Method & Medium
 For mapping, I plan on using ArcGIS Pro to compile and illustrate data trends.
 For other vizualizations, I intend on using tableau.
 For the overall presentation, I will likely use Shorthand, but I may pivot toward ArcGIS Story Maps since that platform may work better with my maps.